ginger-society/docs/docs/ginger-book/config.md

 title: Config
 ---

-Ladle does not require any configuration and some features can be controlled through CLI parameters.
+GingerBook does not require any configuration and some features can be controlled through CLI parameters.
 However, more advanced setups might require some configuration.
 There are a few different files you can create and use:

 - [`.ladle/components.tsx`](./providers), used in browser only to enhance your stories or provide them a context
 - `.ladle/config.mjs`, used in browser and CLI to configure things like the story search pattern or addons visibility
-- `.ladle/head.html`, injects additional HTML into the `<head>` of Ladle.
+- `.ladle/head.html`, injects additional HTML into the `<head>` of GingerBook.
 Can be handy to load additional fonts or stylesheets.
 Alternative to the [appendToHead](#appendtohead) parameter.
 - [`vite.config.{js|mjs|ts}`](https://vitejs.dev/config/#config-file-resolving), used only by Vite (CLI node environment) to change any parameters of the compilation (things like aliasing, dependency pre-bundling, babel plugins...) and some aspects of the dev server (open browser on start...).
 You should get familiar with Vite docs!

 ## vite.config.js

 - **[Documentation](https://vitejs.dev/config).**
-- The parameter `root` is replaced so Ladle can function properly.
+- The parameter `root` is replaced so GingerBook can function properly.
-- [`server.port`](https://vitejs.dev/config/#server-port) and [`build.outDir`](https://vitejs.dev/config/#build-outdir) are overridden by Ladle as well, so they can be configured separately from your main project since you probably don't want them to clash.
+- [`server.port`](https://vitejs.dev/config/#server-port) and [`build.outDir`](https://vitejs.dev/config/#build-outdir) are overridden by GingerBook as well, so they can be configured separately from your main project since you probably don't want them to clash.
-- Vite config assumes that paths are relative to the project root; however, Ladle's root is buried in `node_modules`.
+- Vite config assumes that paths are relative to the project root; however, GingerBook's root is buried in `node_modules`.
 You should always use absolute paths.
-Ladle tries to resolve relative paths relative to the project root but that doesn't work when configuring custom plugins for example.
+GingerBook tries to resolve relative paths relative to the project root but that doesn't work when configuring custom plugins for example.
-- Ladle adds [@vitejs/plugin-react](https://www.npmjs.com/package/@vitejs/plugin-react) and [vite-tsconfig-paths](https://www.npmjs.com/package/vite-tsconfig-paths) plugins by default.
-If you need to customize them (for example adding babel presets into the React plugin), you can add them for yourself and Ladle will use yours.
+- GingerBook adds [@vitejs/plugin-react](https://www.npmjs.com/package/@vitejs/plugin-react) and [vite-tsconfig-paths](https://www.npmjs.com/package/vite-tsconfig-paths) plugins by default.
+If you need to customize them (for example adding babel presets into the React plugin), you can add them for yourself and GingerBook will use yours.

 ## `.ladle/config.mjs`

 ### stories

 We use [globby](https://github.com/sindresorhus/globby), go there to learn about all possible search patterns.
-Ladle uses this parameter to find story files in your project.
+GingerBook uses this parameter to find story files in your project.

 The entry of stories supports string or array of strings